Gunturu-Akhil-Sai-Krishna-Mouli/3d-truss-optimization/README.md

 ## Methodology
 1. *Ground Structure Creation*:
-   - Generate nodes and connect them to form an initial truss structure.
+   - Generate nodes and connect them to form an initial truss structure (remove the overlapping elements).
    - Define the total material volume and initial member areas.

 2. *Finite Element Analysis (FEM)*:
    - Compute the displacement and strain energy for the truss under applied loads.